-- Open the bottle and remove the oral dosing syringe from the protective case.
+- Open the bottle and remove the oral dosing syringe and bottle adaptor provided.

-- Push the nozzle of the syringe into the hole in the stopper in the top of the bottle.
+- Push the nozzle of the syringe into the bottle adaptor and insert it firmly into the top of the bottle.

 - You can swallow the medicine straight from the syringe, or you can stir it into glass of water to drink it.

-- When you have finished taking your dose, wipe the outside of the syringe with a tissue, and then put it back in its protective case.
+- When you have finished taking your dose, wipe the outside of the syringe with a tissue.
+The syringe can be cleaned in warm, soapy water.

 - Open a packet and remove the patch from inside.

 - Apply the patch to an area of non-hairy skin on your back, upper arm, or chest (but not to your breast area).
 Press down on the patch with the palm of your hand for around 30 seconds.
 This will make sure it sticks firmly in place.

 - After 24 hours, remove the patch and do not use the same area of skin to apply another patch to for at least 14 days.

 - Repeat this process each day, removing the previous day's patch before applying a new patch.

 - If you forget to apply a new patch for more than three days, talk to your doctor before applying another patch, as you may need a lower dose.